VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 To help with manipulator management, each _in vivo_ manipulator can be instantiated as a manipulator class specific to the platform.
-This class encapsulates details and implementations specific to an instance of a manipulator such as its ID, location, and movement chain.
+This class encapsulates details and implementations specific to an instance of a manipulator such as its ID, position, and movement queue.
 Certain API's such as the Sensapex uMp API return a manipulator object which can be stored in the manipulator instance class.

 ## Developing and Adding Manipulator Platforms to Ephys Link

-Ephys Link primarily support Sensapex uMp Micromanipulators and New Scale Manipulators.
+Ephys Link primarily support Sensapex uMp Micromanipulators and New Scale manipulators.
 However, with the modular design defined in the [Code Organization](code-org) section, it is very easy to add custom platforms to Ephys Link.